 Under the direction of the Accounting Supervisor, performs payroll processing and accounting analysis for county office, school districts and charter schools; provides technical assistance in finance, accounting and other business matters to school districts and County Office of Education staff; performs audits of records and expenditures in compliance with California Education Code, GAAP, Federal and State laws and regulations.

 The Payroll Analyst is responsible for auditing payroll and payroll taxes processed by school districts and charter schools within Humboldt County; and is responsible for providing guidance and support in these areas.

 This Position is under the direction of the Accounting Supervisor.

 Examples of Duties and Responsibilities (Examples of Essential Job Functions)

-- Coordinates, processes, and approves the payroll for HCOE, school districts, and charter schools; identifies discrepancies, makes adjustments and resolves problems.
+- Coordinates, processes and approves the payroll for HCOE, school districts and charter schools; identifies discrepancies, adjusts and resolves problems.

 - Analyzes and reconciles payroll and financial transactions and records.

 - Approves and transmits payroll direct deposits, ACH /county and payroll taxes online.